algorandfoundation/docs/docs/features/asc1/debugging.md

 The SDKs support debugging with the dryrun REST API.
 The dryrun response to this REST API includes disassembly, logic sig messages w PASS/REJECT, a sig trace, app call messages, and an app call trace.

 !!! important "enabling dryrun-remote"
-    The dryrun REST API is only available on a node if it has been enabled in 'the node's configuration.
+    The dryrun REST API is only available on a node if it has been enabled in the node's configuration.
 This can be done using the following commands.

     ```
     $ algocfg set -p EnableDeveloperAPI -v true